Mark Fritz

 KARL MARX STADT returned to its original name, Chemnitz, as Communism fell.
 In 1990, a smattering of people protested the removal of Marx' giant noggin.
 And damn, it's still there.
 Photo by AP correspondent Mark Fritz.

-At home in Abdijan, Ivory Coast, where I served as AP West Africa correspondent in 1993-94.
+At home in Abidjan, Ivory Coast, where I was AP West Africa correspondent in 1993-94.
 Notable stories included a computer-assisted investigation of how Western nations were using Africa as a dumping ground for products that severely undercut local farmers.
 And that's my good girl Keeper, dog of three continents.
 Photo of Mark Fritz, journalist.

-FIRE IN KUWAIT: Photographer Laurent Rebors and I crept close to the Kuwait-Saudi border disguised as British combat engineers to get past Saudi checkpoints.
+FIRE IN KUWAIT: Photographer Laurent Rebours and I crept close to the Kuwaiti-Saudi border disguised as British combat engineers to get past Saudi checkpoints.
 We were the first journalists with eyewitness accounts of the scores of oil fires that burned for months.
-Laurent Rebors photo.
+Laurent Rebours photo.
 1991.

-.
-Though I believe I did my best work in Berlin and in Nigeria, I won Pulitzer for Rwanda, land of a thousand hills and 800,000 kills.
-Besides wars, I was an investigative reporter for the AP, LA Times, Kalamazoo Gazette, Wall Street Journal and Boston Globe.
+BIO BRIEF: I won the Pulitzer for Rwanda, land of a thousand hills and 800,000 kills.
+I was an investigative reporter for the AP, LA Times, Kalamazoo Gazette, Wall Street Journal and Boston Globe.
 My books are LOST ON EARTH: Nomads of the New World, and PERMANENT DEADLINE, a satirical novel about war reporting.

 I covered 911 at ground zero, where a dust-covered bank vice-president told me that Tower 2 security told tenants to stay put after Tower 1 was hit.
 Many did and many died.
 I've written about genetic engineering of the food we eat, useless laws triggered by parental grief; generational conflict and the DMV; and a computer-assisted look at how Western nations are dumping surplus food on Africa, crippling local farms.